 I am a big fan of brother printers and have used them for years.
-A few years ago Brother printers where used chip-less or DRM free cartridges making them easy to refill or used re-manufactured ink cartridges.
+A few years ago Brother printers used to have chip-less ink cartridges which are DRM free cartridges making them easy to refill or replace with re-manufactured ink cartridges.

 The new Brother printer which now have the chip can still be converted to CISS printers.
 In fact they make great CISS printers due to their design.

 They usually have their ink cartridge located in front making easy for CISS manufacturers to create extra large extended ink cartridge.